Skip to main content

 Coming soon

-Historic Preservation Overlay Zones apply on some streets — design review required.
+City of LA neighborhood — LAMC § 12.22.A.33 applies; Historic Preservation Overlay Zones on some streets trigger design review.

 • Echo Park